ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

+ * **Active:** Toggles whether the render quality is dynamically adjusted to maintain VR framerate.
+If unchecked, the renderer will render at the recommended resolution provided by the current `VRDevice`.
+ * **Draw Debug Visualization:** Toggles whether to show the debug overlay.
+Each square represents a different level on the quality scale.
+Levels increase from left to right,  and the first green box that is lit above represents the recommended render target resolution provided by  the current `VRDevice`.
+The yellow boxes represent resolutions below the recommended render target resolution.
+The currently lit box becomes red whenever the user is likely seeing reprojection in the HMD since the  application isn't maintaining VR framerate.
+If lit, the box all the way on the left is almost always lit red because  it represents the lowest render scale with reprojection on.
+ * **Responds To Keyboard Shortcuts:** Toggles whether to allow keyboard shortcuts to control this script.
+  * The supported shortcuts are:
+   * Shift+F1: Toggle debug visualization on/off
+   * Shift+F2: Toggle usage of override render scale on/off
+   * Shift+F3: Decrease override render scale level
+   * Shift+F4: Increase override render scale level
+ * **Responds To Command Line Arguments:** Toggles whether to allow command line arguments to control this script at startup of the standalone build.
+  * The supported command line arguments all begin with '-' and are:
+   * -noaq: Disable adaptive quality
+   * -aqminscale X: Set minimum render scale to X
+   * -aqmaxscale X: Set maximum render scale to X
+   * -aqmaxres X: Set maximum render target dimension to X
+   * -aqfillratestep X: Set render scale fill rate step size in percent to X (X from 1 to 100)
+   * -aqoverride X: Set override render scale level to X
+   * -vrdebug: Enable debug visualization
+   * -msaa X: Set MSAA level to X
  * **Msaa Level:** The MSAA level to use.
  * **Minimum Render Scale:** The minimum allowed render scale.
  * **Maximum Render Scale:** The maximum allowed render scale.
+ * **Maximum Render Target Dimension:** The maximum allowed render target dimension.
+This puts an upper limit on the size of the render target regardless of the maximum render scale.
  * **Render Scale Fill Rate Step Size In Percent:** The fill rate step size in percent by which the render scale levels will be calculated.
  * **Override Render Scale:** Toggles whether to override the used render scale level.
  * **Override Render Scale Level:** The render scale level to override the current one with.